Should I pursue a B.S. in Information Technology?

 What will I learn in Regis University’s Information Technology program?

-Our program provides you with an extensive knowledge of computer systems design and management.
+Our Bachelor of Science in IT program provides you with an extensive knowledge of computer systems design and management.
 Core subject areas

 include LANs, WANs, mobile, and enterprise networks as well as web applications.